Gauntlet IV: Gameplay

+And "Record mode", a single-player only variant of arcade mode in which progress is kept track via a password.

 Development and release

 Gauntlet IV began as a port of the original Gauntlet for the Sharp X68000 produced as a homebrew project by a group of friends in Japan who would later form the development studio M2.
 It was picked up by Atari Games, the makers of the original game, and used instead as the basis for a sequel for the Genesis published by Tengen, their home-publishing imprint.
 The game's soundtrack was composed by Hitoshi Sakimoto and Masaharu Iwata.

 Reception

 Upon the game's release in 1993, MegaTech said that "the action is flawless" and had stood the test of time well.
 They continued that it was "a brilliant game, and one that warrants immediate attention".
 Mega praised the longevity of the game, saying it was "huge fun and a must-buy" and placing the game at No. 19 in their list of the best Mega Drive games of all time.